erdowell/sdp_regr/README.md

 chk5 <- lm(ss2 ~ ratio_stu_to_licensed, data = sch_scr2)
 summary(chk5) #AdjR^2 = -0.000106

-# Weak and/or counterintuitive relationships with ss2 for the 5 variables above
+# There are weak (and sometimes counterintuitive) relationships with ss2 for the variables above

-# If we turn attention back to a few variables identified as influencial in prelim work...
+# If we turn attention back to variables identified as influencial in prelim work...
-# Test taker count in t-1
+# Test taker count
 chk6 <- lm(ss2 ~ n1, data = sch_scr2)
 summary(chk6) #AdjR^2 = 0.3036
 # Grade level